Asthma Treatment and Monitoring

 Unfortunately, it is not always possible to look at someone with the naked eye and determine if they have asthma.
 While some people might have visible asthmatic symptoms, such as wheezing or trouble breathing, asthmatic clinical presentation can significantly vary from person to person.

-APRNs can identify and diagnose if someone has asthma by taking a complete health history, listening to patient's concerns, and offering pulmonary function testing.
+APRNs can identify and diagnose if someone has asthma by taking a complete health history, listening to the patient’s concerns, and offering pulmonary function testing.

 What should patients know about asthma medications?